 Photography was invented in August 1839 and travelled rapidly from Europe across the world in the hands of geographic, scientific, diplomatic, colonial and military missions.
 Opening the Album of the World will trace the impact of this new technology on societies’ understanding of the world beyond their own borders, drawing on early photographs from the collections of the Musée du quai Branly – Jacques Chirac.
 In particular, it will highlight the work of photographers from Africa, Asia, the Middle East and the Americas who adopted photography as a method to chronicle their own communities and cultural experiences.

-For more information and to register for events, please visit http://www.louvreabudhabi.ae/
+For more information on the Louvre Abu Dhabi 2018-2019 season and to register for events, please visit http://www.louvreabudhabi.ae/